vtexdocs/dev-portal-content/docs/guides/Integration Guides/erp-integration-guide/erp-integration-set-up-catalog.md

 }
 [/block]

->ℹ️ For more details, see our [Catalog specifications integration guide](https://developers.vtex.com/vtex-rest-api/docs/specifications).
+> ℹ️️ For more details, see our [Catalog specifications integration guide](https://developers.vtex.com/vtex-rest-api/docs/specifications).

 ## Create Specification Values